About this course

 2 hours per week in the beginning of the semester

-2 course workshops, one in the middle of the semester and one at the end of the semester
+Several course workshops, in the middle of the semester and at the end of the semester to present the papers.

 Supervision and meetings based on demand by students